-Summary of Indicators - 2004-05 and 2005-06 Actual and 2006-07 Original Budget
+Summary of Budgetary Per Pupil Indicators - 2010-11 and 2011-12 Actual and 2012-13 Original Budget

-As explained in the introduction to this document, when determining the costs to be included in the per pupil calculations presented as indicators, the department gave careful consideration to what per pupil calculations would be meaningful to the reader as well as what costs could bias the comparison between districts.
+As explained in the introduction, when determining the costs to be included in the budgetary per pupil calculations presented as indicators, the department gave careful consideration to what per pupil calculations would be meaningful to the reader as well as what costs could bias the comparison between districts.
 Only those costs that are considered similar among districts are included in the per pupil calculations.
-These schedules provide the detail of those per pupil calculations made based on the district's 2004-05 actual general fund and selected special revenue expenditures, the district's 2005-06 actual general fund and selected special revenue expenditures, and the 2006-07 budgeted general fund and selected special revenue expenditure.
-It also presents the average daily enrollment (ADE) that was used as the divisor for the 2004-05 and 2005-06 calculations as well as the 2006-07 estimated enrollments used in the 2006-07 calculations.
-Examples of excluded items are dollars budgeted for tuition payments to other districts and private schools, the transportation of students, the interest and principal payments for the lease purchase of land and buildings, residential costs, capital projects funded from sources other than bond referendums, and the instructional and support services costs of the district's special schools.
+These schedules provide the detail of those per pupil calculations made based on the district's 2010-11 actual general fund and selected special revenue expenditures, the district's 2011-12 actual general fund and selected special revenue expenditures, and the 2012-13 budgeted general fund and selected special revenue expenditure.
+It also presents the average daily enrollment (ADE) that was used as the divisor for the 2010-11 and 2011-12 calculations as well as the 2012-13 estimated enrollments used in the 2012-13 calculations.
+Examples of excluded items are dollars budgeted for tuition payments to other districts and private schools, the transportation of students, the interest and principal payments for the lease purchase of land and buildings, residential costs, capital projects funded from sources other than bond referendums, and the instructional and support services costs of the districts' special schools.